 1. Work from head to toe, figuratively and literally.

 Start at the top and work your way down, so you know what’s left to do and you start with your first impression.
 Additionally, make sure your profile is as complete as possible.
+Ensure you create and publish a post, and then ‘Feature’ it to showcase your expertise and accomplishments.
 LinkedIn automatically shows you which steps you have missed.
 Be precise and use proper punctuation.
 Also, ensure that your profile is consistent; use one language, preferably English, and one or maximum two types of bullet points.
+Remember, LinkedIn consistency is key to maintaining a professional image.
 And above all, remember that your LinkedIn profile is not your Facebook profile.
 Maintain a professional and functional approach.
 Keep these two words in mind at all times when using LinkedIn: professional and functional.

 2. Your Profile Picture. ✔️